kev009/salt-innd/README.md

 Take a look at all the things in the files directory and edit them in accordance with man pages and the INN FAQ.

+## NoCeM

+Out of the box NoCeM is enabled.
+There's a gpg keyring that accepts http://rosalind.home.xs4all.nl/nocemreg/nocemreg.html, but a couple of these no longer work with GnuPG 2.1.

 ## init

 This is the main formula for setting up inn and associated tasks.